Mike Gesicki Player Prop Bets for NFL Week 12 | Miami vs. Carolina 11/28/2021

 Matchup vs. Carolina

-- The Panthers are giving up 195.4 passing yards per game this season, the NFL's second-ranked pass defense.
+- The Panthers have the NFL's second-ranked pass defense this season, yielding 195.4 yards per game through the air.

-- The Panthers have allowed 16 touchdowns through the air (1.5 per game).
+- The Panthers have given up 16 touchdowns through the air (1.5 per game).
 They are 13th in the league in that category.

 Recent Performances

-- Against the Jets last week, Gesicki was targeted six times and picked up 50 yards on five receptions.
+- In last week's game against the Jets, Gesicki was targeted six times and recorded five catches for 50 yards.

-- Gesicki has added nine grabs for 104 yards over his last three outings.
-He was targeted 21 times and averaged 34.7 receiving yards per game.
+- Gesicki has contributed with nine grabs for 104 yards in his last three games.
+He was targeted 21 times and put up 34.7 receiving yards per game.

 Gesicki's Miami Teammates